quiverjs/quiverjs/README.md

   - _Why not other functional JavaScript frameworks?_

   Current functional JavaScript frameworks are relatively weak as compared to full fledged functional programming in Haskell.
-Quiver not only use basic FP concepts like map reduce, but also more advanced concepts such as monad and combinator.
+Quiver not only use basic FP concepts like map reduce, but also more advanced concepts such as algebraic data type, parametric polymorphism, type class, type kind, and dependent type.
 Other than that, Quiver aims specifically on web development and provide high level constructs integrated across many domains.

   - _Why is Quiver written in JavaScript?
 I love functional programming but JavaScript sucks_